eldoradoagalliu/iSport/README.md

 - User Profile Page (Details, Adding Profile Photos and Editing Option)
 - Search Page for Events by using Event Name, Location or Creator Name
 - Administrator access for editing or deleting App Users or Events.

+To run this application you need to add the database url, schema name & details on these files:
+- application.properties
+- UserRepository
+- EventRepository
+- ISportApplication